todokku/acm-mmsys-2020-grand-challenge/dash-ll-server/README.md

 2. In a separate terminal, start ffmpeg with `bash run_gen.sh`
 3. The DASH manifest will be located at http://localhost:9001/live/live.mpd

-- Run `bash clean.sh` to wipe out the media directory
+- Run `bash clean.sh` to wipe out the media directory.
+You should probably do this each time before running `run_server.sh`

 ### Requirements
 - python3